e-Nagar

 Size Matters

-Over the past 2 months, all I have learned is that
+During MBA, I have learned is that

 1. Economies of scale: The bigger you get the cheaper it is to manufacture, you can get better price from your supplier, your distribution and advertizement costs (per unit output) will go down.